emassey0135/matrix-terminal-bot/README.md

 # Matrix terminal bot

 This bot will start a program and send all of its output on standard output or standard error to a Matrix room, and pipe all messages from that Matrix room to its standard input.
-This lets you use many terminal programs directly from Matrrix, although programs that send ANSI escape sequences like Ncurses programs will not work very well yet.
+This lets you use many terminal programs directly from Matrix, although programs that send ANSI escape sequences like Ncurses programs will not work very well yet.
 [Edbrowse](https://edbrowse.org) works very well under this bot, allowing you to browse the web, edit files, use email, and access IRC from a Matrix room.

 You can even run bash and access a full shell over Matrix, although the prompt will not be sent to the room.
 Other shell-like programs, such as REPLs like Python or Racket, or bc, dc, and text adventure games should also work.